-B3 Spine, Sport and Wellness Your Leader in Stem Cell and PRP Therapies Life is a Sport— We will get you back in the game!
+B3 Medical is Your Leader in Stem Cell and PRP Therapies Life is a Sport— We will get you back in the game!

 Regenerative medicine is the process of replacing, renewing or engineering human cells, tissues, organs, proteins, etc for the purposes of restoring function and homeostasis in the body.
 It uses any means to heal otherwise nonfunctional cells, tissues and organs.
 One of the key components of regenerative medicine is the use of cell replacement strategies which many times requires stem cells.

 These are unspecialized cells in our bodies that have the capacity to change into any healthy cell in our body.
 Meaning they can change into skin, bones, heart and muscle cells to name a few.
 They have the ability to replicate substantially as compared to normal somatic cells such as skin.
 Stem cells are located throughout our body in almost every organ and tissue such as bone marrow, fat, teeth, muscles, etc. However, as other cells in our body, stem cells also age as we do.
 That is why B3 uses stem cells from umbilical cord tissue which are young and healthy.

 B3’s stem cells are derived from umbilical cord tissue, which is the safest and least-invasive method of extraction available.

 B3 Stem Cells Come From Umbilical Cord Tissue Donations and Bone Marrow Aspiration.